 Let’s take a look at what makes a backpack anti theft and how you should go about choosing one of the best anti-theft backpacks for your situation.

 It isn’t an easy task to keep an eye on what you have behind you.
 After all, most of us don’t have eyes in our neck (even though our mums sometimes seemed to!).
 This makes backpacks vulnerable and an easy target for a not-so honest fellow human being.

 To address this problem, some manufacturers have gone the exra mile to ensure that you can keep your valuable stuff safe.
 Let’s take a look at what this means!

 What Makes a Backpack Anti-Theft?

-Simply put, a theft-proof backpack must stop a potential thief from getting your stuff.
-There are several features of backpacks that manufacturers have implemented to keep your stuff with you and out of the hands of the bad guys.
+Simply put, a theft-proof backpack must stop a potential thief from getting to your stuff.
+There are several features of the best anti-theft backpacks that manufacturers have implemented to keep your stuff with you and out of the hands of the bad guys.

 Did you know that there is not a country to be found in the world where pickpocketing is not an issue?
 According to Spencer Coursen, founder of the Coursen Security Group, “Pickpocketing is one of the most widespread crimes in the world”.

 One of the most important of these is locking, metal zippers.
 A competent robber can easily and quickly unzip an unlocked zipper before you have a clue about what he’s up to.
 You’re the only one who can unlock your locked zipper.
 Plastic zippers can fairly easily be split open, but good, quality metal zippers cannot.

 The other main feature of the best anti-theft backpacks is slash-proof fabric or a metal mesh on the inside.
 A slash-proof backpack can withstand the sharpest knife.
 It can also hold its own when you accidentally scrape it against that pointy, metal barb or corner on the…whatever.